top of page

 Europe.
 Many European countries have established interventional radiology units that offer fantastic medical student exposure.
 Although the language barrier means some people are put off, many medical institutions communicate in English.
 CIRSE have a list of medical student internships in interventional radiology which UK medical students are welcome to apply for (link).

 The USA.
-IR has exploded in the US, and is now it's own clinical specialty.
+IR has exploded in the US, and is now its own clinical specialty.
 Many IR centres in the US already have their own clinics and have all the latest equipment and techniques.
 It is competitive and expensive, but has the potential to be an amazing experience!
 There are only a few institutions offer IR electives to international students, and they are very competitive.
 It is possible to organise a placement unofficially through contacts, but such placements can vary in quality - many often end up as observerships where you cannot gain hands-on experience.

 Developing countries.
 IR is starting to gain traction in developing countries.
 An elective placement is a great way to see the field in a different light, and travel to countries with a very different culture.
 It may be the only time you get to experience healthcare in this setting!